resources / blog /

 • Incremental Lift → Did your effort actually move the needle?

-Geo/time holdouts, post-purchase surveys, lightweight MMM tests.
+GEO/time holdouts, post-purchase surveys, lightweight MMM tests.

 If you’re focused on improving margins, not just chasing more sales, extended warranties can be a high-margin lever, we as SureBright can help you.